GlichPoker/Glich_Poker_Backend/SetupDb.md

 ### 4. Run Application
 Now all you need to do is run the application.
-Since we dont want to compromise our passwords when we publish the settings, we have to enter it manually before the run Note that the profile is only the part after the '-', hence for Gian Andrea it is gga.
+Since we dont want to compromise our passwords when we publish the settings, we have to enter it manually before the run.
+Or set it in your env :
+"
+export DB_PASSWORD=yourSecretPassword
+"
+Note that the profile is only the part after the '-', hence for Gian Andrea it is gga.
 ```bash
 DB_PASSWORD=yourpassword ./gradlew bootRun -Pprofile=user